-An ad hoc 'experiment' carried out using chairs, purely to obtain a 'feel' for the problem suggested that this may be of the order of up to 10%.
-However, this is clearly not satisfactory for developing a formal correction factor but it was possible to obtain some limited data from the bowhead hunt.
-In a simple test, three small bowhead whales harvested in Alaska were measured using both straight line and curved methods.
+An ad hoc 'experiment' carried out using chairs suggested that this may be of the order of up to 10% - this is clearly not satisfactory for developing a formal correction factor but it was possible to obtain some limited data from the bowhead hunt.
+In a simple test, three bowhead whales harvested in Alaska were measured using both straight line and curved methods.
 Length measurements increased by about 4-11% based on how the tape was held.
 Measurement increases were greatest if the tape was held on the ground at the fluke notch and on the ground underneath the tip of the rostrum.
-Given the importance of the length data to the process, especially when comparing results to those obtained elsewhere, the small working group agreed to investigate underestimates of 5, 7.5 and 10% to examine sensitivity to assumptions made (see Item 5) as well as to recommend a more formal study (see Item 6).
+Given the importance of the length data to the process, especially when comparing results to those obtained elsewhere, the small working group agreed to investigate underestimates of 5, 7.5 and 10% to examine sensitivity to assumptions made (see Item 5).

-16 The hunter uses a 'measuring rope' from the tip of the snout to the tail flukes across the body.
+&lt;sup>15 The hunter uses a 'measuring rope' from the tip of the snout to the tail flukes across the body.
 The length of this is then measured against a tape measure.